 This disappointing finding can be considered to contribute, in part, to the overcrowding of health systems, and their hospitals and facilities around the world.
-The first and most obvious impact is on patient health; those who cannot find the services they need, or those facing long wait times, can lead to cases such as in the UK where 6,000 patients waited more than 12 hours for crucial treatment.
+The first and most obvious impact is on patient health; those who cannot find the services they need, or those facing long wait times, can lead to cases such as in the UK where tens of thousands of patients waited more than 12 hours on A&E trolleys.
 However, medical staff suffer too.
-In Hong Kong, nurses in the overcrowded public health system were found to have the highest suicide rate amongst the country’s professions – even higher than police and teachers.
+In Hong Kong, nurses in the overcrowded public health system protested outside government headquarters.

 In addition to the more recent issue of cyber attacks for digital medical data, insurance companies and their consumers have also been targets of traditional identity theft.
 The ramifications for individuals can range from financial, where sensitive information such as addresses, credit cards, and social identity numbers can be stolen, to medical.
 Medical issues arising from identity theft can have more serious consequences, from unauthorized use of finite health benefits to having the perpetrator’s medical information mixed with the victim’s.
 This could lead to dire consequences related to incorrect medication or blood types.

 For instance, in January 2019, Dr. Paul Biddle, a 54-year-old, New York-based anesthesiologist who also operates a medical marijuana practice, pleaded guilty to medical identity theft.
 He stole patient identity data so that he could write prescriptions and divert opioid medication to his home and office.
 According to reports, Biddle was illegally ordering controlled substances by using the Personally Identifiable Information (PII) of 23 patients, two of whom were deceased.Over the course of four years, the doctor was responsible for 888 fraudulent prescriptions for opioids which includes hydromorphone, fentanyl, and morphine.